The Nobu Hotel Shoreditch opened it’s doors on 1st July 2017 and is located in the centre of London’s artistic quarter.

-Initially designed by Ron Arad and completed by Ben Adams, the cantilevered steel beams certainly help the new build stand out from the surrounding buildings.
+The Nobu Hotel Shoreditch opened its doors on 1st July 2017 and is located in the centre of London’s artistic quarter.
+Initially designed by Ron Arad and complemented by Ben Adams, the cantilevered steel beams make the build stand out from the surrounding buildings.

-Inside this impressive hotel, Studio Mica, London based interior designers, were appointed to implement a calm Japanese aesthetic to each of the 156 guestrooms, along with slotted shoji screens, herringbone headboards and stylised watercolour walls by Hackney based artist Sichi.
+Inside this impressive hotel, Studio Mica, were appointed to implement a calm Japanese aesthetic to each of the 156 guestrooms, along with slotted shoji screens, herringbone headboards and stylised watercolour walls by resident Hackney artist Sichi.

-Newhey worked closely with Studio Mica to design a carpet concept originating from linear brush strokes which is a consistent theme throughout the hotel.
-SUMI-E is a Japanese hand brush art style used to illustrate the differing density of a cast fishing net, traditionally used by Japanese fishermen.
+The Newhey design team collaborated closely with Studio Mica to design a carpet concept with a consistent theme throughout the hotel.
+The contemporary pattern was inspired by SUMI-E, a Japanese hand brush art style used to illustrate the differing density of a cast fishing net, traditionally used by fishermen.